Pomax/are-we-flying/docs/index.md

 3. Finally, we update our trim, and then we wait for the autopilot to trigger this function again during the next run, letting us run through the same procedure, but with (hopefully!) slightly less wrong values.
 Provided that this function runs enough times, we'll converge on level flight, and that's exactly what we want.

 ### ALT: altitude hold

+### --- add pictures of how to correct for not-straight ---

 Next up: making the plane hold its vertical position.
 This requires updating the "elevator trim" (also known as pitch trim) rather than our aileron trim, by looking at the plane's vertical speed.
 That is, we're going to look at how fast the plane is moving up or down through the air, and then we try to correct for that by pitching the plane a little in the direction that counteracts that movement.